Sooke BC

 The Sooke longboats are docked at the marina on Kaltasin Road.
 Seen at left in the foreground is one of the two boats.

-Students from Edward Milne Community School were hard at work sanding the oars while other volunteers were washing the hull.
+Students from Edward Milne Community School would work sanding the oars while other volunteers would wash the hull.

 volunteers maintain the bongboat